rossta/rossta.github.com/source/blog/2016-02-17-clojure-iterate-in-ruby.md

   - Clojure
 ---

 In functional languages, the key building blocks are functions and data.
 Clojure has a particularly interesting data structure, [sequences][1], not featured in the Ruby standard library.
-A Clojure sequence in Clojure is an immutable collection that represents the output of an algorithm.
-Previously, I described how to generate Clojure-like [infinite sequences](https://rossta.net/blog/pascals-triangle-with-rubys-enumerator.html) (without the immutability anyways), including [Pascal's Triangle as a sequence](https://rossta.net/blog/infinite-sequences-in-ruby.html) using Ruby's `Enumerator`.
-The key traits of a sequence are found in `Enumerator`: we can package up an algorithm as an object that can emit values as any "eager" collection can, like `Array` and `Hash`.
+A Clojure sequence is an immutable collection that representing the result of an algorithm.
+Previously, I described how to generate Clojure-like [sequences in Ruby](https://rossta.net/blog/pascals-triangle-with-rubys-enumerator.html) (without the immutability anyways), including [Pascal's Triangle](https://rossta.net/blog/infinite-sequences-in-ruby.html) using `Enumerator`, which allows us to package up an algorithm as an object that can emit values as any "eager" collection can, like `Array` and `Hash`.

 Clojure provides a few functions that can be used to generate sequences, including `iterate`.
 According to the [docs](https://clojuredocs.org/clojure.core/iterate),